§ Quick Take

 }

-was not replaced with wildcard because it was constant on all strings that were grouped.
+(meaning width-breakpoint-425) was not replaced with a wildcard because it was constant on all input strings.
 This feature, retaining constant digits, was the reason why we got into hassle producing this library.

-You see, the quickest, alternative (gung-ho) algorithm is to replace all digits with "*
+You see, the quickest, alternative algorithm is to replace all digits with ”*

 " and filter the unique values, but "425